Let’s not get physical, physical • 1

 Examples: Spotify Family Plan provides premium music streaming for multiple household members, allowing each person to maintain their own playlists and recommendations (2014–present).
 Google Workspace (formerly G Suite) enables real-time collaboration, with paid plans offering additional storage, advanced features, and increased user capacity (2020–present).
 Zoom offers free video conferencing, with paid options for hosting larger meetings and unlocking advanced collaboration tools (2011–present).

-• Fractionalized ownership allows individuals or businesses to co-own high-value assets, sharing the costs, benefits, and responsibilities of ownership.
+• Fractionalized ownership.
+Allows individuals or businesses to co-own high-value assets, sharing the costs, benefits, and responsibilities of ownership.

 Note: While not strictly an example of Access Over Ownership, fractionalized ownership aligns closely with its principles.